Wedding

 10. A Hat is a Good Idea

-If you are concerned about getting too much sun or you just want something a touch dramatic in such a romantic setting, then a big sunhat is acceptable.
-But make sure it is secured well just in case it tries to blow away in the middle of the ceremony.
+If you are worried about getting too much sun, or you just want something a touch dramatic in such a romantic setting, then a big sunhat is acceptable.
+But make sure it is well secured in case it tries to blow away in the middle of the ceremony.
 And don’t forget the sunglasses – a necessity to be sure!

 11. Keep Hair and Makeup Soft

-Beach weddings = Natural, so be sure that your make-up and make-up don’t look too done.
+Beach weddings = Natural, so be sure that your make-up and hair doesn’t look too done.
 Keep it soft and loose in keeping with your outfit, and expect your hair to get blown around a bit.
 Don’t forget the sunscreen!
-More Beauty at the Beach tips here.

 Yes, a shrug is acceptable… or with a Pashmina.
 A 3/4 sleeve dress is good, or an off-the-shoulder dress; they can keep you cool while still covering!